opentripplanner/OpenTripPlanner/doc/dev/decisionrecords/Codestyle.md

 You should use the Prettier Maven plugin to reformat the code or run Prettier with Node (faster).

-Prettier does _not_ format the doc and Markdown files—only Java code.
-So, for other files, you should use the _project_ code style.
+Prettier does _not_ format the doc and Markdown files, only Java code.
+So, for other files you should use the _project_ code style.
 It is automatically imported when you first open the project.
 But, if you have set a custom code style in your settings (as we used until OTP v2.1), then you need to change to the _Project_ code style.
 Open the `Preferences` from the menu and select _Editor > Code Style_.
 Then select **Project** in the \_Scheme drop down.

 #### Run Prettier Maven Plugin as an External Tool in IntelliJ